apigee/apigee-edge-drupal/README.md

 ## Development

 Development is happening in our [GitHub repository](https://github.com/apigee/apigee-edge-drupal).
-The drupal.org issue queue is disabled, we use the [Github issue queue](https://github.com/apigee/apigee-edge-drupal/issues) to coordinate development.
+The drupal.org issue queue is disabled; we use the [GitHub issue queue](https://github.com/apigee/apigee-edge-drupal/issues) to coordinate development.

 ## Disclaimer